ShayanShiravani/Python-Picobot/README.md

 ## Explanation
 This is my first programming project.<br/>
 Picobot use `rules.txt` file which contains Picobot rules to traverse map.
-If your rules are correct Picobot cover whole maze map.<br/>
+If your rules are correct Picobot will cover the whole map.<br/>
-Currently `rules.txt` contains sample insturctions to test project.<br/>
+Currently `rules.txt` contains sample insturctions to test the project.<br/>
 graphics.py library from https://mcsp.wartburg.edu/zelle/python/ has been used to create UI for this project.

 ## Demo